ecupaio/dcgffl/_events/fall-2023-team-announcement-party-tap.md

   link: ''
   visible: false
 location:
-  name: TBA
+  name: Shakers
-  address: ''
+  address: 2014 9th St NW
-  city: ''
+  city: Washington
-  state: ''
+  state: DC
-  zip:
+  zip: 20001
 ---
 Every season, the DCGFFL brings players, family, and friends from all across the area to come together and celebrate the beginning of a new season at the Team Announcement Party (TAP).